-Syria’s civil war is in its seventh year with no end in sight.
+Syria’s civil war is in its eighth year with no end in sight.
 The conflict has claimed hundreds of thousands of lives and has sparked the largest population exodus since World War II, with more than six million displaced inside Syria and five million seeking refuge in neighbouring countries.

 Millions remain trapped in besieged and hard-to-reach areas, where they are at-risk of human rights violations and without even the most basic assistance in what has become the largest and most complex humanitarian catastrophe in our world today.

 Health Care: The war has taken a tremendous toll on Syria’s health care system, as hospitals and clinics have been damaged or destroyed and many doctors and nurses have fled the country.
 Furthermore, many health facilities are left overburdened and unable to deal with the surge in caseloads that result from damage to nearby facilities.
 International Medical Corps, in coordination with the Syrian Arab Red Crescent (SARC), supports health clinics, health posts and mobile medical clinics.
 These facilities provide vital primary health care services to Syrian families, including care for communicable and non-communicable diseases and reproductive health services, while also helping people get access to more advanced care as needed.

 Mental health and psychosocial support: Syrian families have been exposed to extreme levels of violence as a result of the war and have often lost loved ones, livelihoods, and homes.
 International Medical Corps integrates mental health and psychosocial support (MHPSS) services into its health care services so that people also have the care the emotional and psychological care they need.
 This includes running mobile MHPSS teams, who visit families in their homes to provide counselling and other services.
 We also work with local partners to provide psychosocial support activities for conflict-affected children, youth and their families and run a four-month rehabilitation program for children with development delays and disorders.

 Water, sanitation, and hygiene: International Medical Corps runs hygiene promotion campaigns in displacement shelters, schools and communities in an effort to prevent disease outbreaks and keep vulnerable families healthy.
 We also distribute hygiene kits and materials that help people stay clean and healthy.